cloudflare/cloudflare-docs/products/pages/src/content/framework-guides/deploy-a-jekyll-site.md

 </TableLayout>

-After configuring your site, you can begin your first deploy.
-You should see Cloudflare Pages installing `jekyll`, your project dependencies, and building your site, before deploying it.
+After configuring your site, you can begin your first deployment.
+You should see Cloudflare Pages installing `jekyll`, your project dependencies, and building your site before deploying it.

 <Aside type="note">